TheCl3m/PortableArcade/docs/index.md

 All the usb device processing is happening in a seperate thread, meanwhile in the main thread a loop is running that will check if there is any message from the arduino boards.
 If there is, it will be decoded and the appropriate function will be called.

 The decoding of the message is done by using the ```decode_command()``` function.
 This function takes the command vector and the controller as arguments.
-The command vector is a integer.
+The command vector is an integer.
 The controller is a virtual input that will behave as indicated by the command vector.

 This whole script enables ***plug and play*** of the controllers and ***automatic input detection from RetroPie.***